 Hygiene-dodgers rejoice!
 Yes, the ‘scent’ referred to in this case is not the three-day pong oozing from your pits and other parts while on a thru-hike but the stuff you usually use to counter such odors: shower gels, deodorants, aftershaves, perfumes, and so on.
 You might not endear yourself to your hiking partners by skipping on them, but — more importantly — you’ll also not endear yourself to mosquitoes, which are apparently bigger fans of the pleasantly fragrant than the flagrantly fragrant.

 Prevention Methods That Don’t Work

-Given the number of gimmicks and fads for mosquito bite prevention that have appeared over the years, a little bit of myth-busting and debunking is required to sort out the wheat from the chaff.
+Given the number of gimmicks and fads for thwarting mosquitos that have appeared over the years, a little bit of myth-busting and debunking is required to sort out the wheat from the chaff.
 Some items that fall directly into the latter category include:

 From stationary grilles to lightsaber-like wands, various tech companies have come up with various products to fleece the gullible and desperate with the promise of bite-free flesh.
 All of these products have one thing in common: they suck.
 While they may catch the odd idiot of the native mosquito colony who happens to stray into their deadly glow, the rest of the clan will be more focused on the far more appealing and tastier objective of your flesh.

 As effective for repelling mosquitoes as it is vampires (i.e. not.)

 Buzzers that emit high-frequency sound waves are the latest fad to appear in the anti-mosquito armory.
 They’ll set you back a pretty penny and do little more than provide the mozzers with a bit of background music while they dine on your hide.